-Interestingly, the reader may notice that our checker inserts only one barrier for the Double Checked Locking pattern (same as the solution in [16], [3] and [2]) while the solution using "explicit memory barriers" given in [6] suggests putting two barriers.
+Figure 4: Schematic Code for Double Checked Locking

+Locking pattern (same as the solution in [22], [3] and [2]) while the solution using "explicit memory barriers" given in [10] suggests putting two barriers.
 Both solutions are correct, because they work for different memory models.
-Our checker only inserts those barriers that enforce the program's correctness under a .NET memory model compliant implementation.
-It will not insert barriers to disable behaviors which are not even allowed by the .NET memory model (the additional barrier in [6] is needed if the memory model allows reorderings which do not respect program dependencies).
+We show the schematic code for Double Checked Locking pattern in Figure 4.
+Execution of this code without the memory barriers under the C# memory model, allows a reader to read a helper object whose fields have not yet been fully initialized; this behavior is prevented by the two memory barriers.